 DBAs are useful for a number of reasons.
 They allow a business to open a bank account under a different name.
 They also allow a business to build a brand or product in a name other than the legal name of the business itself.

-Perhaps the most well-known example of a company using a "DBA" is Doctor's Associates Inc., which is doing business under the well-known brand "Subway."
-As the story goes, Doctor's Associates Inc., which derives its name from the principal owner's initial goal to earn enough money to pay for medical school tuition, was created for the operations of the "Subway" restaurants as the franchise expanded.
+Perhaps the most well-known example of a company using a “DBA” is Doctor’s Associates Inc., which is doing business under the well-known brand “Subway.”
+As the story goes, Doctor’s Associates Inc., which derives its name from the principal owner’s initial goal to earn enough money to pay for school tuition, was created for the operations of “Subway.”

 There are different requirements for different entities wishing to create a DBA.
 Corporations, limited partnerships, and limited liability companies in New York must file a Certificate of Assumed Name that complies with Section 130 of the General Business Law.
 Other entities, such as general partnerships, sole proprietorships, and limited liability partnerships, must file an Assumed Name Certificate with the county clerk in every county within the state in which it conducts or transacts business.